-- 1. A retiree is a former officer or employee of a local government participating in the CIS Benefits program who is retired for service or disability, and who received, is receiving, or is eligible to receive retirement benefits under the Oregon Public Employees Retirement System or any other retirement system or plan applicable to officers and employees of the local government. - 2.
+- A retiree is a former officer or employee of a local government participating in the CIS Benefits program who is retired for service or disability, and who received, is receiving, or is eligible to receive retirement benefits under the Oregon Public Employees Retirement System or any other retirement system or plan applicable to officers and employees of the local government. - 2.
 The retiree must be enrolled as an active employee in a CIS medical or dental plan at the time of retirement to qualify for continued coverage. - 3.
 The retiree must enroll in retiree coverage within 60 days of their date of retirement.
 The retiree has the option of enrolling an eligible spouse/domestic partner and/or dependents for coverage at retirement, provided they are covered through CIS at the time of the employee's retirement.
 Dependents not enrolled in retiree coverage at the time of retirement may not be added at a later date; however, a new spouse or qualified domestic partner, or new dependent child(ren) acquired after retirement will be eligible to enroll within 31 days of the event.
 Dependents become ineligible if the retiree leaves the CIS plan, unless the retiree's loss of eligibility is due to Medicare eligibility or death.
-If incapacitated, the child can remain on coverage until both the Employee/Spouse become Medicare eligible or the incapacitated child becomes Medicare eligible, whichever is earlier. - 4.
-Eligibility ceases when the retiree, or his/her eligible dependent, becomes Medicare eligible due to age or disability. - 5.
-Retirees who return to work for a Member in the CIS health benefits program and who become eligible for benefits as an active employee, may temporarily drop the retiree plan for the active plan and later return to the current Member's retiree plan as long as CIS coverage is continuous.
+If incapacitated, a child can remain on coverage until both the employee and spouse become Medicare eligible or the incapacitated child becomes Medicare eligible, whichever is earlier. - 4.
+Eligibility ceases for medical and dental coverage when the retiree, or his/her eligible dependent, becomes Medicare eligible due to age or disability. - 5.
+Retirees who return to work for a Member in the CIS health benefits program and who become eligible for benefits as an active employee may temporarily drop the retiree plan for the active plan and later return to the current Member's retiree plan as long as CIS coverage is continuous. - 6.
+If the retiree voluntarily terminates medical and/or dental coverage for him/herself or any covered dependents, coverage cannot be reinstated at a later date.